akuldevali/IP_Project_1/README.md

    cd http1
    ```

-2. Configure the server:
-   - The server is configured to listen on 0.0.0.0:8080 (all interfaces)
-   - Files are served from the "Data files" directory

-3. Start the server:
+2. Start the server:
    ```bash
    python http1_server.py
    ```

-   You should see output confirming the server is running and listing available files.
+   The server will:
+   - Listen on 0.0.0.0:8080 (all interfaces)
+   - Serve files from the "Data files" directory
+   - Log activity to http1_server.log

 ### HTTP/1.1 Client Setup